 Can I take out a plan for someone else?

 You can’t use your own funeral plan for someone else.
 But if you want to buy a plan for your elderly parent, or for a sibling or elderly uncle, let’s say, you can.
 Age UK, for instance, will address all the communication to the person who took out the plan, not the planholder.
 That means if you don’t want to talk about the subject to them – and it can be a very difficult subject to broach – you don’t have to.

 Should you pay your prepaid funeral cover in full or monthly?

 Funeral costs can be heavy.
 Paying in full for £3000 or £4000 is not an easy thing.
-You can also pay your funeral cover monthly, a lot of providers propose this option.
+That’s why many providers will let you pay monthly over a more extended period of time.